Information for Students

 Your poster design can be creative and may and incorporate color, images, graphic elements, diagrams, and so forth.
 As you design your poster, keep in mind the audience, which may include people who are unfamiliar with your discipline and subject.
 Because people will initially view your poster in passing, your heading and sub-heading should be brief and attention-grabbing.

 Avoid using lengthy technical jargon or overwhelming observers with too much text.
 You will be able to elaborate on the finer points of your project with exhibit attendees interested in learning more about your work.

 Printing and materials

 Students are responsible for printing costs associated with their presentation.
+The Copy Mail center rates are $7 per square foot, or $42 for a 24"x36" poster.
 You can submit your request via email:

 - In the subject line of your email, please include "Poster Order: (Your Name)", including the names of any group members.
 In the body of the message, include the project title and poster size.

 - The recommended dimensions for your poster are 24 in. x 36 in. in landscape or portrait orientation.
 Dimensions may vary, but keep in mind that there will be several easels per exhibit row and minimal space between easels; as such, the maximum width of the poster should not exceed 36 in.

 - All attachments should be in PDF format.

 - When converting from PPT to PDF, please ensure that the Design Layout Dimensions reflect 24" x 36" landscape criteria.

 - Save and name your file: Symposium Poster Presentation_[Your Name]